jakeh0916/Cross-Sentiment/README.md

 * Jake Huseman (jakeh0916@gmail.com)
 * Aamandra Sandeep Thakur (thakurap@mail.uc.edu)

-One motivating use case for such a model is the classification of Amazon reviews, YouTube comments, or TikTok videos (based on textual transcript).
+Some motivating use case for such a model is the classification of Amazon reviews, YouTube comments, or TikTok videos (based on textual transcript).

 See also **Cross-Domain Sentiment Classification using Semantic Representation** by Shichen Li, Zhongqing Wang, Xiaotong Jiang and Guodong Zhou.